arbor-sim/arbor/README.md

 ## MPI

-Set the `NMC_WITH_MPI` option either via the ccmake interface, or via the command line as shown below.
+Set the `ARB_WITH_MPI` option either via the ccmake interface, or via the command line as shown below.
 To ensure that CMake detects MPI correctly, you should specify the MPI wrapper for the compiler by setting the `CXX` and `CC` environment variables.

 ```
 export CXX=mpicxx
 export CC=mpicc
-cmake <path to CMakeLists.txt> -DNMC_WITH_MPI=ON
+cmake <path to CMakeLists.txt> -DARB_WITH_MPI=ON
 ```

 ## TBB